 Understanding the electric system load/demand allows BVES to create an operating mode optimized for two types of operations: (1) safety and reliability and (2) wildfire prevention during high-risk periods.
 It should be noted that wildfire prevention measures during high fire risk weather conditions override reliability optimization regardless of season or system demand.
-BVES 34.5kV sub-transmission system is fed by Southern California Edison's (SCE) subtransmission systems at 34.5kV at two delivery points.
-BVES operates its devices with fast curve trip settings (fast curve as provided by the manufacture) for all operations all the time.
-The need for BVES to operate in fast curve trip settings is related to ensuring of the reliability of the BVES system due to the Southern California Edison (SCE) power supply lines.
-If BVES were to adjust its fast curve trip settings to slower trip curve settings and, therefore, allow SCE devices to trip prior to BVES devices, then when a localized fault in the BVES system occurs, it would cause a loss of supply to the entire service area instead of limiting it to just the group of assets associated with the localized fault.
-Such a scenario would significantly increase the size of outages in the BVES service area for small localized faults.
-Therefore, in order to ensure that the BVES protective system is properly coordinated with SCE's protective system, BVES's protective curve settings are always set to the fast trip settings.
+BVES 34.5kV sub-transmission system is fed by Southern California Edison's (SCE) sub-transmission systems at 34.5kV at two delivery points.
+In order to ensure that the BVES protective system is properly coordinated with SCE's protective system, BVES's protective curve settings are always set to the fast trip settings.
 Additionally, for over 20 years, it is BVES's policy to use the fast trip curve setting on all devices due to BVES's location within high fire risk areas.